Skip to main content

 ($115,000 / $60,000) * 100 = 191.67%

-Many businesses find that the ROI of HR outsourcing is positive, especially when considering the qualitative benefits such as access to expertise, reduced legal risks, and improved employee satisfaction.
+Many businesses find that HR outsourcing has a positive ROI, especially considering the qualitative benefits, such as access to expertise, reduced legal risks, and improved employee satisfaction.

 FAQs: Common Questions About HR Outsourcing Costs